SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 For example, suppose an inventory tracking system needs to track products by two different types of barcode.
-Some products are labeled with 1D barcodes in UPC-A format, which uses the numbers ``0`` to ``9``.
+Some products are labeled with 1D barcodes in UPC format, which uses the numbers ``0`` to ``9``.
 Each barcode has a “number system” digit, followed by five “manufacturer code” digits and five “product code” digits.